sensiolabs/StorybookBundle/README.md

             symfony: {
                 proxyPaths: [
                     // ...
-                    // 👇 This is the live component prefix usually set in config/routes/ux_live_component.yaml '_components/',
+                    // 👇 This is the live component route prefix usually set in config/routes/ux_live_component.yaml '_components/',
                 ],
             },